mixatheme/Wireframe/README.md

 ## Components

-Wireframe suite consists of 3 major components: *Themes*, *Plugins* and *Objects*.
+Wireframe suite consists of 3 major components: *Themes*, *Plugins* and *Modules*.
 These components are crafted to work seamlessly together and helps your productivity so you build better products.

 Need help getting started?
 Head on over to the Quickstart guide.